lettie-roach/analysis_temp-asym/README.md

-# Code and data for 'Asymmetry in the Asymmetry in the seasonal cycle of zonal-mean surface air temperature'
+# Code and data for 'Asymmetry in the seasonal cycle of zonal-mean surface air temperature'

-Journal article: 'Asymmetry in the Asymmetry in the seasonal cycle of zonal-mean surface air temperature' (2023).
+Journal article: 'Asymmetry in the seasonal cycle of zonal-mean surface air temperature' (2023).

 Authors: Lettie Roach, Ian Eisenman, Till Wagner and Aaron Donohoe